-L6030U: Overalignment <overalignment> for region <regname> must be at least 4 and a power of 2
+L6030U: Overalignment <overalignment> for region <regname> must be at least 4 and a power of 2 See the following in the armlink User Guide:

 - Execution region attributes.

 - Syntax of an input section description.

 - Overalignment of execution regions and input sections.